German Peach Kuchen: A Perfect Seasonal Treat

-German Peach Kuchen, a favorite late season, early September treat.
-Moist and dense with the warm flavors of spiced cinnamon and peaches, it’s a cake you’ll come back to again and again.
+German Peach Kuchen is a favorite late-season, early-September treat.
+Moist and dense with the warm flavors of spiced cinnamon and peaches, it’s a cake you’ll return to again and again.

-Made with fresh or canned peaches; it is the quintessential summer dessert.
-Especially when you top with whipped cream or vanilla ice cream.
+Made with fresh or canned peaches, it is the quintessential summer dessert, especially when topped with whipped cream or vanilla ice cream.

 What is Peach Kuchen?